khulnasoft/startgpt/FAQ.md

 - **Batch simple instructions**: Save time by combining simple instructions into one message.
 For example, you can ask oTToDev to change the color scheme, add mobile responsiveness, and restart the dev server, all in one go saving you time and reducing API credit consumption significantly.

-### Do you plan on merging oTToDev back into the official Startgpt.new repo?
+### Do you plan on merging oTToDev back into the official Startgpt repo?

 More news coming on this coming early next month - stay tuned!